-School Library Resources
+6.8 School Resources

-We have a range of career specific books and resources in our 'Careers Information' section in our school library.
+We have a range of career specific books and resources in school

-Parent/Carer Involvement
+6.9 Parent/Carer Involvement

 We work in partnership with parents/carers, care providers and other agencies to ensure that students are supported holistically in their onset development.
 We do this by the use of newsletters, parents' evenings, coffee mornings.
-We share course information, open days and careers fairs to help inform the decision- making process.
+We share course information, open days and careers fairs to help inform the decision-making process.